 Kitchen notes

-- Organization: always read the recipe first and make sure you have all the ingredients, at the right temperatures, and also the rest of the equipment and space to make it.
-This will make the process so much easier!
+- Organization: read the recipe first and ensure you have ingredients at the correct temperature, equipment, and enough workspace.
+This will make the process so much easier.

-- Herbs: I used thyme and oregano but innovate with what you have at home.
-Sage goes very well and also rosemary if used sparingly.
+- Herbs: I used thyme and oregano, but innovate with what you have at home.
+Sage goes very well, and also rosemary if used sparingly.

 - Serving: a sprinkle of goat cheese or feta goes very well with these savory side dishes.